fastly/WordPress-Plugin/readme.txt

 _Note: you may have to disable other caching plugins like W3TotalCache to avoid getting odd cache behaviour._

+== Prequisites ==

+The server must have "php5-curl" installed on the server you are hosting Wordpress with e.g

+  `sudo apt-get install php5-curl`

 == Screenshots ==

 1. Configuration

 == Changelog ==